-- Boundaries of the sub-installations, including the split between sub-installation serving sectors deemed to be exposed to a significant risk of carbon leakage and sub-installations serving other sectors, based on NACE rev. 2 or PRODCOM".
+- Boundaries of the sub-installations, including the split between sub-installation serving sectors deemed to be exposed to a significant risk of carbon leakage and sub-installations serving other sectors, based on NACE rev. 2 or PRODCOM, and the split between sub-installations serving the production of goods listed in Annex I to Regulation (EU) 2023/956 and sub-installations serving the production of other goods, based on CN codes;".